kimzed/sdgai_assignment/README.md

 - `PermanentCrop` appears to be the most challenging for the model, likely due to its similarities with other classes like `AnnualCrop`.
 An in-depth analysis might provide insights for improvement.

 In conclusion, while the model is robust, there's potential for enhancement, especially for challenging classes.
 Augmenting training data or focusing on difficult classes, in a way similar to the 'hard negative mining' training approach for binary classification issues.
 It is also not known if the data assessing the model was used for the model or not.

-Different
+##

 ## Acknowledgements